HACManchester/documentation/docs/Operations/governance/board_minutes/2017-12-decisions.md

+# 20171-12 Decisions

-# Decisions taken 2017-12 not during a formal board meeting
+## Decisions taken 2017-12 not during a formal board meeting

 ## Hetzner